mobanisto/toast4j/README.md

-# jWinToast
+# Toast4j
-jWinToast is a Java package for creating native Windows notifications.
-It is a Java extension built around C++.
+Toast4j is a Java package for creating native Windows notifications.
+It is a Java extension built around C++ and is based on the [WinToast](https://github.com/mohabouje/WinToast) library.
-The C++ part comes from [WinToastWrapper](https://github.com/ootime/WinToastWrapper) library.

 ## Prerequisites

-Install Visual Studio and configure current environment variables.
+Install Visual Studio and configure hardcoded paths in `build.gradle`.

 ## Documentation

-You may find some limited documentation on [WinToast Page](https://github.com/mohabouje/WinToast).
+You may find some documentation on the [WinToast](https://github.com/mohabouje/WinToast) repo and also on the [introductory article](https://learn.microsoft.com/en-us/windows/apps/design/shell/tiles-and-notifications/toast-notifications-overview) on Microsoft Learn about toast notifications.

 ## History